asnowc/cpcall/README.md

 ### Expose globalThis

-In the example below, we'll expose the global object on both sides and close the connection after the client calls the server's `console.log()` method
+In the following example, Alice serves as the client and Bob serves as the server.
+They exposed global objects to each other and called each other's `console.log()` method before ending the call.

 #### Node